wejs/we-plugin-db-system-settings/README.md

 # We.js DB System Settings plugin

 Plugin to add support for save settings in database, usefull for dynamic configurations and required for some plugins

 ## Hooks and events

-### HOOL system-settings:started
+### HOOk system-settings:started
 ```
 plugin.hooks.on('system-settings:started', function (we, done) {
   // your code here ...